Go Ad-Free

 Playing Catch Up:

 We have discussed this and other medical misadventures in our book, Top Screwups Doctors Make and How to Avoid Them.
-If you would like to get a better understanding of the problems with beta blockers and what better alternatives might be available you can check out our publications.
+If you would like to get a better understanding of the problems with such drugs and what better alternatives might be available you can check out our publications.

-NEVER Stop Beta Blockers Suddenly!
+NEVER Stop These Drugs Suddenly!

 No one must ever stop a beta blocker suddenly.
 Doing so could trigger chest pain, irregular heart rhythms or even a heart attack.
-We hope that the new guidelines will not create withdrawal symptoms or complications for millions of patients who have been taking beta blockers for years or even decades.
-Because there are no clear guidelines on how to phase off such drugs, doctors will need to be very cautious about this process.
-No patient should ever discontinue a beta blocker without careful consultation with the prescriber.
+We hope that the guidelines will not create withdrawal symptoms or complications for millions of patients who have been taking beta blockers for years or even decades.

 Here are some side effects to be aware of regarding beta blockers and some stories from visitors to this website: